python-control/python-control/doc/config.rst

    :type: float
    :value: 1.05

    The limits of the pole/zero plot generated by :func:`pole_zero_plot` are set based on the location features in the plot, including the location of poles, zeros, and local maxima of root locus curves.
 The locations of local maxima are expanded by the buffer factor set by `buffer_factor`.

 .. py:data:: pzmap.expansion_factor
    :type: float
    :value: 1.8

    The final axis limits of the pole/zero plot generated by :func:`pole_zero_plot` are set to by the largest features in the plot multiplied by an expansion factor set by `expansion_factor`.

 .. py:data:: pzmap.grid
    :type: bool
    :value: False

    If True plot omega-damping grid in :func:`pole_zero_plot`.
-If False or None show imaginary axis for continuous time systems, unit circle for discrete time systems.
+If False or None show imaginary axis for continuous-time systems, unit circle for discrete-time systems.
 If `empty`, do not draw any additonal lines.

    Note: this setting only applies to pole/zero plots.
-For root locus plots, the 'rlocus.grid' parameter value is used as teh default.
+For root locus plots, the 'rlocus.grid' parameter value is used as the default.

 .. py:data:: pzmap.marker_size
    :type: float